ccoutant/dwarf-locations/005-locations-on-stack.md

 > DWARF expression stack before the `DW_AT_use_location` description is
 > evaluated.
 The first value pushed is the value of the pointer to member
 > object itself.
 The second value pushed is the location of the
-> entire structure or union instance containing the member whose address
+> entire structure or union instance containing the member whose location
 > is being calculated.